jchen790/FLECKS-Prototype/README.md

 # FLECKS Prototype

-A simple prototype for the FLECKS project.
+A simple prototype for audio data collection for the FLECKS project.

 ## Background

-This prototype was built for a UF CISE Senior Design Project.
-This is a prototype of the audio data collection portion of the FLECKS Project.
+This project was built for a UF CISE Senior Design Project and is a prototype of the audio data collection portion of the FLECKS Project.
 As students interact with the programming environment (simulated by the client), the environment will record their conversation and send it back to the server for further analysis.
 The server can then send audio feedback so that the students can learn and grow.

 ## Try It Out!

+### Access from Remote Server

 The project is currently being hosted by AWS at <https://ec2-18-219-187-222.us-east-2.compute.amazonaws.com:8080/>

+### Running It Locally

 Clone this repository to your machine.
 Once cloned, you can start the project by using
 ```
 node app.js
 ```
 You can then connect to the server at <https://localhost:8080>

+### An Important Note

+Although this project uses an HTTPS connection, it is currently using a self-signed certificate so browsers still see it as a dangerous connection.
+You can ignore the warning and continue to the page to access the client.

 ## Implementation